 The cause was clear: childhood obesity.
 Frank's weight had put so much stress and strain on his body that serious illness settled in easily.

-Studies have shown obesity in teenagers continues to grow.
+Studies have shown obesity in teens continues to grow.
 It also shows that 6 out of every 10 Americans are overweight, and like Frank, nearly 30% of all Americans are obese.

 It all starts with the lack of a healthy eating program and daily exercise.